 When do you need a procedure for PAD?

-You and your doctor should consider surgery or angioplasty if:
+You and your health care provider should consider surgery or angioplasty if:

-See your doctor right away to be evaluated for a procedure if you have any of these signs:
+See your health care provider right away to be evaluated for a procedure if you have any of these signs:

 How to manage PAD:

 Taking these steps can help keep PAD from getting worse.
 They can also reduce your risk of having a heart attack or stroke.